IBM/turbonomic-envizi-appconnect-flows/README.md

 For help, refer to the [AppConnect official documentation](#appconnect-official-documentation) to perform the below operations:

+_Note: Self-signed certificates and/or private network should be configured if required for proper connectivity_

 1. Add Account for "Amazon S3" connector
     - Credentials will be given by Envizi
 2. Add an Account for "HTTP" connector